yuhang-lin/yuhang-lin.github.io/_pages/cv.md

 Volunteer Experience
 ======
-* April 2017 to May 2018: Webmaster at University of Vermont Indian Students Association I am one of the webmasters in this association, responsible for maintaining and updating the [website](http://www.uvm.edu/~isa/about-us.html).
+* April 2017 to May 2018: Webmaster at University of Vermont Indian Students Association
+  * I am one of the webmasters in this association, responsible for maintaining and updating the website [http://www.uvm.edu/~isa/about-us.html](http://www.uvm.edu/~isa/about-us.html).